 It's at the high end when it comes to streaming boxes, but considering the audio capabilities on offer, it's well worth the price.

 8. Now TV 4K Smart Box - Best for Now TV subscribers

 The Now TV 4K Smart Box provides an all-in-one solution for consumers, offering access to BBC iPlayer, ITV Hub, All4, Demand5, UKTV Play and Netflix alongside Now TV content.
 It offers advanced features like Voice Search, and the UI is easy to use.

 If you're looking to access cheap Sky content, Now TV is a highly recommended service.
 The Now TV Smart Stick is merely a useful tool for then making that content accessible on non-smart TVs.

-Read our Now TV Smart Stick review.
+Read our full Now TV Smart Stick review

 Existing owners will see no big reason to upgrade but if you're looking for your first device or one for a different TV then it's still a decent option at a great price.

 Not everyone will like having to control it with another device, and there's still no support for Amazon Prime Video so we think rivals are still better options.

 Read our full Google Chromecast (2018) review